awused/aw-man/README.md

 Copy [aw-man.toml.sample](aw-man.toml.sample) to `~/.config/aw-man/aw-man.toml` or `~/.aw-man.toml` and fill it out according to the instructions.

 If you have trouble getting upscaling to work, make sure that waifu2x-ncnn-vulkan is on your PATH.
-The directory containing the waifu2x-ncnn-vulkan binary should also contain the [models-cunet](https://github.com/nihui/waifu2x-ncnn-vulkan/tree/master/models/models-cunet).
+The directory containing the waifu2x-ncnn-vulkan binary should also contain the [models-cunet](https://github.com/nihui/waifu2x-ncnn-vulkan/tree/master/models/models-cunet) directory.

 Additional optional files for installation can be found in the [desktop](desktop) directory.